root999/Autonomous-Driving-Using-Deep-Q-Learning/README.md

 ## Running the code

-You can start training the agent, you have to run
+To start training your agent you have to run

 ``` python DeepQLearning.py```